Clue (1998 video game)

 Clue (known as Cluedo outside of North America) is a 1998 video game based on the board game of the same name.
 It is also known as Clue: Murder at Boddy Mansion or Cluedo: Murder at Blackwell Grange, depending on whether the country of release used American or British English.

 Clue runs on Microsoft Windows.
 It was developed in 1998 for Hasbro Interactive by EAI.
 Infogrames (now Atari) took over publishing rights for the game in 2000 when Hasbro Interactive went out of business.
 The game, just like the board game, is meant for 3-6 players due to the six suspects.
 The game garnered generally positive reviews upon release.

 Engineering Animation released a spin-off named Clue Chronicles: Fatal Illusion in 1999.

 Development

-Clue was developed by a branch of Engineering Animation, Inc. called EAI Interactive.
-The development team was divided between EAI's interactive division in Salt Lake City, Utah and its main office in Ames, Iowa.
-Most of the programming and game design took place in Salt Lake, while most of the art and animations were developed in the Ames office.
-Development of the mansion, constructed piece by piece, began in Ames, but moved to Salt Lake City about halfway through the project.
+Clue was developed by a branch of Engineering Animation, Inc. known as EAI Interactive.
+The development process was divided between EAI's interactive division located in Salt Lake City, Utah, and its main office in Ames, Iowa.
+While the majority of the programming and game design activities were conducted in Salt Lake, the Ames office focused on art and animations.
+The creation of the in-game mansion, built piece by piece, initially began in Ames but shifted to Salt Lake City midway through the project.

-It was developed as "the existing version [released in 1992] is not free and is also not that good.
-The AI, board presentations, and game mechanics of the existing version were all bad".
-This version of Clue aimed to "improve...on all of those areas with most of the emphasis put into the artificial intelligence of computer players in the game".

-Development of Clue took approximately one year.
-Hasbro Interactive, the game's publisher, funded the project.
-Chris Nash, Lead Programmer on the game, who was interviewed by the official Cluedo fansite Cluedofan.com in May 2003, said that while it was a fun project to work on, "it was hard at times too, e.g. crunch time near the end".